MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **Data\_ProductReleaseId-** Product we’re installing, i.e. Office 365 ProPlus

+### Office.ClickToRun.RepomanLogger

+Reports on the status for the new Click-to-Run update pipeline (“Repoman”) and if it successfully downloads and applies Office updates.

+The following fields are collected:

+  - **ApplySucceeded -** True if the pipeline successfully applied an Office update, false if not.

+  - **DownloadSucceeded -** True if the pipeline successfully downloaded an Office update, false if not.

+  - **ErrorCode -** The code of last error that occurred in the Click-to-Run Repoman pipeline.

+  - **ErrorDetails -**  The message of last error that occurred in the Click-to-Run Repoman pipeline.

+  - **ErrorMessage -** The message of last error that occurred in the Click-to-Run Repoman pipeline.

+  - **OpenStreamSessionSucceeded -** True if the pipeline successfully creates a session for streaming an Office update, false if not.

+  - **RepomanErrorMessage -** The error message received from the repoman.dll.

 ### Office.ClickToRun.Scenario.InstallTaskConfigure

 Office set up and inventory data collected when the Office installer is placing newly downloaded files.
 Used to measure the success / failure of an Office installation.